orta/jest/docs/GettingStarted.md

 };
 ```

-Note that there are some caveats to using Typescript with Babel, see http://artsy.github.io/blog/2017/11/27/Babel-7-and-TypeScript/.
-Another caveat is that Jest will not typecheck your tests.
+However, there are some [caveats](https://babeljs.io/docs/en/next/babel-plugin-transform-typescript.html#caveats) to using TypeScript with Babel.
+Because TypeScript support in Babel is just transpilation, Jest will not type-check your tests as they are ran.
 If you want that, you can use [ts-jest](https://github.com/kulshekhar/ts-jest).